 As the coronavirus continues to spread and the number of patients increases rapidly worldwide, people are asking if there is already a cure.
 Unfortunately, there is no specific treatment yet.
 There is still ongoing research on various drugs and vaccines with the hope that the solution will be found soon.

 Although there is no specific cure yet for the said illness, the good news is that the symptoms can be managed, and that is how over 900 thousand patients have recovered.
-Keeping reading by going to the next page for more analysis.

 Are Antibiotics Effective in Treating Coronavirus Disease?